 Upon admission to UW Bothell, the Center for International Education can begin to process your UW Bothell I-20.
 Your UW Bothell I-20 cannot be issued until we receive your completed I-20 Request Form, a copy of your passport identification page and sufficient proof of financial resources.

-If you will be traveling outside the U.S. before beginning your studies at UW Bothell, you must have your UW Bothell I-20 and a valid visa to re-enter the U.S. If you require a new F-1 visa, ISS strongly encourages you to apply for your visa in your home country.
+If you will be traveling outside the U.S. before beginning your studies at UW Bothell, you must have your UW Bothell I-20 and a valid visa to re-enter the U.S. If you require a new F-1 visa, CIE strongly encourages you to apply for your visa in your home country.
 However, if you remain in the U.S., you can pursue your studies with an expired visa.

 Pay the I-901 SEVIS Fee

 This is only required only for students who will be new to the U.S..
 If you are transferring to UW Bothell from another U.S. institution, you do not need to pay the I-901 fee again.